thethirdman/trust/README.md

 This should install the rust compiler and create two binaries: `TextMimingCompiler` and `TextMiningApp`.

-# Manual way
+## Manual
-## Get the rust compiler
+### Get the rust compiler
-You will need one of the latest version of the Rust compiler.
+You will need one of the latest version of the Rust compiler (https://github.com/mozilla/rust).
-The last version was 0.8-pre from the master branch, sha1: 6296dc0d73527301f18ef55b5f2d07c3241b8a00 The following should work in most platforms:
+The last version was `0.8-pre` from the `master` branch, sha1: `6296dc0d73527301f18ef55b5f2d07c3241b8a00` The following should work in most platforms:

 ```